hervit0/ohnana-whats/README.md

 ## Deployment

-A CI/CD strategy is in place, the deployment is self-documentated in `.travis.yml`.
+A CI/CD strategy is in place.

 `develop` is constantly built on changes, but not remotely deployed.